Licentiate in Safeguarding

 Candidates must receive approval from the CCP’s administration by completing the rolling admission process before being able to follow the PUG’s application procedures.

-CCP Application Form and send both the form and required documents (see below) in one email to email@example.com.
-The application deadline is 15 May 2020.
+CCP Application Form and send both the form and required documents (see below) in one email to email@example.com during the application period, which starts 2 January 2021 and ends 15 March 2021.

 Step 1: Fill out the